Battle of Mount Austen, the Galloping Horse, and the Sea Horse: Second Mount Austen / Attack on the Gifu

 An American attack on the Gifu by the entire 2nd Battalion on 15 January was completely repulsed by the Japanese.
 In response, McClure relieved Peters of command on 16 January and replaced him with Major Stanley R. Larsen.
 Larsen decided to completely surround the Gifu and try to reduce it with a massive artillery bombardment on 17 January.

 In the meantime, the Americans used a loudspeaker to broadcast a surrender appeal in Japanese to the Gifu's defenders.
 Only five Japanese soldiers responded.
 One of the five reported that his company actually gathered to discuss the appeal but decided not to surrender because they were too weak to carry their injured, non-ambulatory comrades with them to the American lines.
 Instead, they elected to perish together as a unit.
 One Japanese officer defending the Gifu wrote in his diary, "I heard the enemy talking in Japanese over a loud speaker.
 He is probably telling us to come out—what fools the enemy are.
 The Japanese Army will stick it out to the end.
 Position must be defended in all conditions with our lives."

 At 14:30 on 17 January, twelve 155 mm and thirty-seven 105 mm guns opened fire on the Gifu.
 Over the next one and a half hours, the American artillery fired 1,700 shells into an area about 1000 yd square.
 Because of the lateness of the hour, the Americans were unable to follow the barrage with an immediate attack but instead had to wait until the next day, which allowed the Japanese time to recover.
-On 18 January, the Americans attacked into the weaker west side of the Gifu, making some headway and destroying several Japanese pillboxes over the next two days until heavy rain stopped the attack on 20 January.
+On 18 January, the Americans attacked into the weaker west side of the Gifu, making some headway and destroying several Japanese pillboxes over the next two days until heavy rain stopped the attack on 20 January, The 20th was passed in heavy rain, with Japanese units feeling for weak spots in the American lines.
 That night, eleven Japanese were killed trying to escape from the Gifu.

 Tank support cracks the Gifu for American forces.